Logger Documentation

 enable | Enable/disable logging | false |

-level | Minimum log level (error, warn, info, debug) | debug |
+level | Minimum log level (error, warn, info, verbose, debug, silly) | debug |

 intoFile | Write logs to files | false |